gnomff/scala-datasource-wrapper/README.md

 CxProvider is a trait that grabs a sql connection from a datasource and wraps it in an arm managed resource

-TxProvider adds a rollback on exception

-RollbackProvider rolls back any sql changes.
-Very useful for tests.
+Available methods are cx, tx and rbtx. rbtx rolls back the transaction regardless of success or failure.

 Example usage:

 ```
-object DB extends TxProvider{
+object DB extends CxProvider with hasDataSource{
     val ds = //yourdatasourcehere
 }